 As one reviewer writes on TripAdvisor, "The seating bowl is completely antiquated.
 Most of the seats are metal.
 Metal, in cold-weather stadiums?
 Sounds like a terrible idea."

-However, with more renovations planned, a nationally ranked team and ESPN's College GameDay finally making the trip to Pullman, Martin Stadium could find itself off this list in no time!
+However, with more renovations planned, a nationally ranked team and ESPN's College GameDay recently making the trip to Pullman, Martin Stadium could find itself off this list in no time.

 23. Duke University: Brooks Field at Wallace Wade Stadium